Gigaspaces/xap-docs/site/content/xap121adm/memoryxtend-rocksdb-ssd.markdown

 # What Is RocksDB?

-[RocksDB](http://rocksdb.org/) is an embeddable persistent key-value store for fast storage on flash devices.
-It was developed at Facebook and is now a popular [open source project](https://github.com/facebook/rocksdb).
+{{%exurl "RocksDB" "http://rocksdb.org/"%}} is an embeddable persistent key-value store for fast storage on flash devices.
+It was developed at Facebook and is now a popular {{%giturl "open source project" "https://github.com/facebook/rocksdb"%}}.
 XAP provides a [MemoryXtend](./memoryxtend.html) add-on based on RocksDB, which is the recommended choice for hybrid RAM-SSD clusters.